LoicMichelControl/website/_pages/portfolio.md

 where $$u$$ and $$y$$ are respectively the input and the output of the process.

-The discretized Para-Model controller reads:
+The discretized Para-Model controller reads as a "self-tuned integrator":

 $$u_k = \Psi_k \, . \int_0^t K_i (y^\ast_{k} - y_{k}) \, d \, \tau$$